-We must be steadfast in our advocacy for individual rights and responsibilities, and demand the restoration of constitutional limits on government and the judiciary.
-We be tireless in our promotion of traditional American values, particularly those family values which are the cornerstone of democratic society.
-We must support free enterprise in order that all Americans can have opportunity for prosperity, and a strong national defense to protect our national interests.
+We must be steadfast in our advocacy for individual rights and responsibilities, and we must demand restoration of constitutional limits on government and the judiciary.
+We must be tireless in our promotion of traditional American values, particularly those family values that are the cornerstone of democratic society.
+We must support free enterprise in order that all Americans have the opportunity for prosperity, and a strong national defense to protect our national interests.

 Our Founders established a democratic republic, not a democracy, in order to enfeeble this cycle.
-However, with the erosion of constitutional authority, our Republic is now in jeopardy of following the same cycle as have all other democracies in history.
-Only intervention by citizens and leaders who advocate the primacy of constitutional authority, those committed to supporting and defending that authority above their self-interest, can save the Republic for the next generation.
+However, with the erosion of constitutional authority, our republic is now in jeopardy of following in the footsteps of all other republics throughout history.
+Only intervention by citizens and leaders who fight for the primacy of constitutional Rule of Law, those committed to supporting and defending the foundation of Liberty above their self-interest, will secure the republic for future generations.

-Irrevocably linked to the Liberty ensured by constitutional Rule of Law is economic Liberty.
+Irrevocably linked to the rights ensured by constitutional Rule of Law is economic Liberty.

-In 1916 an outspoken advocate for Liberty, William J. H. Boetcker, published a tract entitled “The Ten Cannots.”
-It fittingly contrasts the competing political and economic agendas of the right and left in this era:
+In 1916, an outspoken advocate for Liberty, a Presbyterian minister named William J. H. Boetcker, published a tract entitled “The Ten Cannots.”
+It fittingly contrasts the competing political and economic agendas of the Right and Left in our modern era:

 Simply put, the central government cannot give to anybody what it does not first take from somebody else.